Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Sprouted Grains and Legumes

 If the thought of cutting back on gluten and processed grains is hard for you, know that there’s a whole world of healthier “ancient grains” and legumes that will nourish your body when prepared properly.
-Quinoa, wild rice (actually a grass, not a rice!), amaranth, spelt, millet, chickpeas, black-eyed peas and lentils are just a few.
+Quinoa, wild rice (actually a grass, not a rice!), amaranth, spelt, millet, chickpeas, black-eyed peas, and lentils are just a few.

 What most of us in modern society haven’t learned is that grains and legumes come with a natural defense that can make them really difficult to digest.
 They protect themselves against being eaten by pests with phytic acid, and this is virtually impossible for our stomachs to break down.
 Even worse?
 Phytic acid actually prevents your body from fully absorbing any of the important minerals found in these foods.

 This scary problem is easily solved, however, simply by soaking the grains and legumes first.
 It’s what our ancestors did for centuries!
 Because nature is amazing, it provided the antidote to phytic acid right in the same plant.
-Soaking grains and legumes releases phytase, a natural enzyme that not only breaks down phytic acid, but also helps to make minerals in the foods more digestible.
+Soaking grains and legumes releases phytase, a natural enzyme that not only breaks down phytic acid but also helps to make minerals in the foods more digestible.

 Plus, it’s simple to do!
 Approximately 12 hours before you want to cook your grains or legumes (it can be longer — like overnight), place them in a bowl.
 Cover them completely with filtered water, and then the most important step: add lemon juice or apple cider vinegar.
 You’ll want one tablespoon of either for every cup of water.
-Adding this acidic element is critical as a catalyst to releasing the phytase.
+Adding this acidic element is critical as a catalyst for releasing the phytase.

 Extra Virgin Coconut Oil